Entanglement Polytopes: Multiparticle Entanglement from Single-Particle Information

+Formally, a pure state is said to be entangled if it cannot be written as a product $\lvert \psi^{(1)} \rangle \otimes \ldots \otimes \lvert \psi^{(N)} \rangle$ \cite{horodecki09}.
+Two states can be considered to belong to the same entanglement class if they can be converted into each other with finite probability of success using local operations and classical communication (stochastic LOCC, or SLOCC) \cite{bennettpopescurohrlichetal00,durvidalcirac00}.
 For small systems, these entanglement classes are well-understood.
-In the simplest scenario of three qubits (two-level systems), there exist two classes of genuinely entangled states of very different nature: the first contains the famous Greenberger--Horne--Zeilinger (GHZ) state $\frac{1}{\sqrt{2}}(\ket{\uparrow\uparrow\uparrow} + \ket{\downarrow\downarrow\downarrow})$, which exhibits a particularly strong form of quantum correlations \cite{greenbergerhornezeilinger89main}; the second contains the W state $\frac{1}{\sqrt{3}}(\ket{\uparrow\uparrow\downarrow} +\ket{\uparrow\downarrow\uparrow} + \ket{\downarrow\uparrow\uparrow})$ \cite{durvidalcirac00main}.
-Whereas a single GHZ state can be approximately converted into a W state, the converse is not true---implying stronger entanglement of the former.
-Already for four subsystems there exist infinitely many entanglement classes \cite{verstraetedehaenede-mooretal02main}, and the number of parameters required to determine the class grows exponentially with the number of particles.
-As a result, only sporadic facts are known for larger systems, despite the enormous amount of literature dedicated to the problem.
+In the simplest scenario of three qubits (two-level systems), there exist two classes of genuinely entangled states of very different nature: the first contains the famous Greenberger--Horne--Zeilinger (GHZ) state $\frac 1 {\sqrt{2}} ( {\lvert \uparrow\uparrow\uparrow \rangle} + {\lvert \downarrow\downarrow\downarrow \rangle} )$, which exhibits a particularly strong form of quantum correlations \cite{greenbergerhornezeilinger89}; the second contains the W state $\frac 1 {\sqrt{3}} ( {\lvert \uparrow\uparrow\downarrow \rangle} + {\lvert \uparrow\downarrow\uparrow \rangle} + {\lvert \downarrow\uparrow\uparrow \rangle} )$ \cite{durvidalcirac00}.
+Whereas states in the W class can be approximated to arbitrary precision by states from the GHZ class, the converse is not true---implying stronger entanglement of the GHZ class \cite{durvidalcirac00}.
+Already for four particles there exist infinitely many entanglement classes \cite{verstraetedehaenedemooretal02}, and the number of parameters required to determine the class grows exponentially with the particle number.
+As a result, only sporadic results have been obtained for larger systems, despite the enormous amount of literature dedicated to the problem \cite{horodecki09}.

-The interest in entanglement classes stems not only from their r\^ole in quantum information.
-Indeed, connections to relativistic transformations and even to black holes have been found \cite{borstendahanayakeduffetal09main}.
-Mathematically, the problem can be formulated in terms of invariant theory, studied since the 19th century---Cayley's hyperdeterminant, e.g., appears as the 3-tangle \cite{coffmankunduwootters00main}.
-Similar techniques underpin modern developments, such as the geometric approach to the P vs.~NP problem \cite{burgisserlandsbergmaniveletal11main}.